Skip to Main Content

 At the off-site civilian training institution Medical Technicians complete a Primary Care Paramedic Course to obtain paramedic training.
 This course is tailored to military requirements while meeting performance standards set by the Paramedic Association of Canada and approved by the Canadian Medical Association.
 Medical Technicians receive the professional credential of Primary Care Paramedic Level I.

 Medical Technicians may be offered the opportunity to develop specialized skills through formal courses and on-the-job training, including training to work in specialized operational units.
-They may also apply for an Occupational Transfer and receive training in one of the following occupations:

 Entry plans